MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 ## Microsoft Endpoint DLP

-Microsoft Endpoint DLP is the next generation of DLP using modern concepts such as data centric protection.
+Microsoft Endpoint DLP is the next generation of DLP using modern concepts such as data-centric protection.
 It's  built-in to Windows 10 and Microsoft Edge so it doesn't need additional agents or plugins on the device.
 To learn more about endpoint DLP, see [Learn about Microsoft 365 Endpoint data loss prevention](https://docs.microsoft.com/microsoft-365/compliance/endpoint-dlp-learn-about?view=o365-worldwide).

 ### Microsoft Edge support for Endpoint DLP

 Microsoft Edge enforces admin configured policies for sensitive files and records audit events for non-compliant activities.

-Some of the user activities that you can audit and manage on devices running Windows 10 include the following:
+Some of the user activities that you can audit and manage on devices running Windows 10 include the following activities:

 - File Upload: Protect sensitive file upload to unauthorized cloud locations.
 - Clipboard Protection: Protect sensitive data from being copied out of the file.